Want more ADHD-friendly strategies like this?

 A Real-Life Example: Jenna’s Story

-Let me introduce you to “Jenna” (not her real name), one of my clients who was trying to build healthier habits—like getting to bed earlier.
-The problem?
-She loved reading at night and couldn’t seem to stop, even when she wanted to.
+“Jenna” is one of my clients who was trying to build healthier habits like getting to bed earlier.
+She was struggling with this because she loved reading at night and couldn’t seem to stop, even when she wanted to.

 If transitions are hard for you, try approaching them from three angles: